 The Council initiates a legal charge on property where, for example, clients require assistance with payment of care fees, but cannot pay immediately until such time as their property is sold.
-The total amount outstanding as at 31 March 2016 in this category is £434,000 and experience of default is minimal.
-The Council has granted mortgages for essential property repairs in shared ownership properties.
-The total amount outstanding as at 31 March 2016 is £114,000 with no experience of default.
+The total amount outstanding as at 31 March 2016 in this category is £548,000 and experience of default is minimal.